Babies with reflux (GORD) are really difficult to put down to sleep in the cot and usually hate tummy time with a passion.

 - They may cough.
 This is the acid coming up into their throat and mouth.

-- I have heard of babies being startled by the acid reflux and having a slight breath holding episode.
+- I have heard of babies being startled by the acid reflux and having a slight b episode.

-- They hiccup a lot, this is more than the average baby hiccups.
+- They hiccup a lot, is more than the average baby hiccups.

 - They cry a lot and are hard to lay down on the floor for tummy time or in the cot for sleep.
 They want to be held a lot.

 - They may have recurrent chest infections, bronchiolitis, croup or ear, throat or sinus infections

 - Have they got a lip or tongue tie?

 - Is there a family history of reflux, food intolerances and atopic disease such as asthma and eczema in particular?